southwick-associates/B4W-19-01/code/1-svy/flag-summary.md

 A set of tests were run to flag respondents for possible removal from survey analysis, based on suspicious responses.
 Each instance of a suspicious response is assigned a defined flag value, and flags sum (i.e., a respondent can accumulate multiple flags).
-We recommend removal of respondents as invalid if crossing a threshold of acceptable flags.

 ### Flags used

-Only respondents with `Vrid == "Complete"` surveys are examined here, of which there are 1252 observations.

 ``` r
 # counts by flag